What Is The Six Month Mortgage Rule?

 If you have carried out considerable works to the property and can evidence this then we can look to build a case for working on the new property value.

-How to remortgage a new build property within 6 months
+Can you remortgage a new build property within 6 months?

 Fox Davidson work with builders and developers to secure property development finance to build property.